opendatateam/udata/docs/geopf.md

 > **Note:** Contact points have no UI — they must be created via `POST /api/1/contacts/` and attached to the dataset via `PUT /api/1/datasets/{id}/`.
 This means a dataset going through the standard contribution funnel will have no contact point set at the time the gpkg resource is first uploaded, and the email fields will be absent from the metadata.
 Contact points must be added separately after the fact, then `udata geopf push-metadata` run to refresh the metadata.

-## Reverse sync: services → resources
+## Reverse sync: offerings → resources

-Once a dataset has been pushed to Géoplateforme, the stored data are exposed as OGC services (WFS, WMS, WMTS, TMS, …).
-The reverse sync reads those offerings and mirrors them as resources in udata.
+An *offering* is Géoplateforme's term for an OGC service endpoint (WFS, WMS, WMTS, TMS, …) derived from stored data.
+Once a dataset has been pushed, the reverse sync reads those offerings and mirrors them as resources in udata.

 ### Workflow